Mortgage Tips to Get an Affordable Mortgage

-Quick Tip: Check out Bills.com mortgage rate table and find real-time mortgage offers.
+Quick Tip: Check out the Bills.com mortgage rate table and find real-time mortgage offers.

 Mortgage Tip #6: Show the Lender that You Have the Ability to Repay

-Here are a few mortgage tips that will help you show a lender that you have the ability to repay the loan and get an affordable mortgage:
+Here are a few mortgage tips that will help you show a lender that you can repay the loan and get an affordable mortgage:

 - Put together your income documents.
-Start with the first two pages of your last two 1040s and pay stubs from the last two month.
+Start with the first two pages of your last two 1040s and pay stubs from the previous two months.

 - If you are self-employed, then consult with your tax preparer who can help get the documents and determine your average income.

 - There are seasoning requirements for a down-payment.
-If you are using gift money for your down-payment, be prepared to show the lender where you got your money from.
-You may need to have the money in your account for a certain number of months before it will be counted.
+If you are using gift money for your down-payment, be prepared to show the lender the source of the funds.
+You may need to have the funds in your account for a certain number of months.

 - If you are renting, get proof of your rental payments.
 Lenders want to see proof of your last two years of residency.

 - Put together information regarding any passive income.
-Lenders will consider your investment income and/or use a strong portfolio as a compensating factor.
+Lenders will consider your investment income or use a strong portfolio as a compensating factor.